 Genesis chose to become an AmeriCorps VISTA because she was inspired by the VISTAs at El Sol.
 Specifically, she wanted to continue her work within the immigrant community.
 To her, the opportunity to gain experience through The Immigration Project is worth the adventure of moving to a far-away state.
 Her goal is to use her time with AmeriCorps to prepare her for Peace Corps and then eventually graduate school for social work or non-profit administration.

-Jesse Rose, Communications and Development AmeriCorps VISTA
+Jesse Rose, Program Evaluation AmeriCorps VISTA

 Jesse holds two bachelor degrees from the University of Illinois: Urbana-Champaign, where he graduated from in 2016.
 His first degree, a Bachelors of Science in Geography and Geographic Information Science, is focused on the practical application of cartography and the cultural implications of international events.
 His second degree, a Bachelors of Arts in Urban and Regional Planning, is focused on community organizing, adapting public policy, and the development of beneficial and safe spaces in local communities and their residents.

 Jesse has worked with a variety of different community and student groups during his time in Champaign-Urbana.
 As a student, Jesse worked extensively with the Congolese community both locally and internationally as treasurer of an organization called Invisible Conflicts, a student group affiliated with the University YMCA.
 As part of the University YMCA, Jesse also held an additional leadership position as a member of the student board.